testthedocs/dockerfile/ttd-caddy/README.md

 # ttd-caddy
 Caddy Webserver In A Container

-This container used different stages.
+This is a build of caddy without telemetry

 ## Stage One